23 Septembre 2021

 The race of steam locomotives

-Our English friends have accustomed us more to their passions for horse racing than for those of horsepower.
+Our English friends have accustomed us more to their passions for horse racing than for those of steam horses!
 And yet, in October 1829, it was indeed a steam locomotive race that the Liverpool to Manchester Railway Company had planned in Lancashire County near the village of Rainhill.
 For several days, five locomotives had to compete according to the rules that will be set out further.

 Why was such a race organized?